aisharoslan/WebDevSpring24/FINAL/README.md

 ## Notes:

 - For Mobile version, optimum sizing is at 768px.
 The website will be in light mode instead of dark mode to indicate it's in the mobile media query.

+## Future implementations

+- LocalStorage to store name variable from Form submission so that I can greet them somewhere
+- More animations with GSAP and using ScrollTo
+- Adding interactive quiz on About Me
+- Flow in dropdown menu instead of navbar (Reference: [Cool Dropdown](https://caffeinepost.com/))
+- Exploding skills once button clicked (on home page)